learn-co-curriculum/oo-student-scraper/README.md

 generating students using both the `Student` and `Scraper` classes.
 As you go through this lab, take some time to read through the code in the `CommandLineInterface` class.
-Try to understand how it works and how it uses the code in our other classes to actually create, add attributes, and display students to the user via the command-line interface.
+Try to understand how it works and how it uses the code in our other classes to create students, add attributes to them, and display them to the user via the command-line interface.

 We've also given you an executable file in `bin/run` that you can execute once you get your tests passing to see your code in action!